Disciplined Agilists are Enterprise Aware

 Unfortunately there are two main challenges to supporting enterprise awareness on agile teams.
 First is the cultural challenge within the agile community that some ”agile purists” perceive this as unecessary overhead.
 Reasons for this misunderstanding include a lack of understanding of the overall enterprise picture or some agilists who have previous experiences with enterprise professionals who struggle to work in an agile manner.
 This points to the second challenge that enterprise professionals often don’t understand how to work effectively with agile teams.
 Sometimes this is because the agile teams they’ve been working with until now haven’t been sufficiently disciplined to work with them effectively, but more often than not it’s because they still choose to follow older, more traditional approaches to their craft (they may find my articles about Agile Enterprise Architecture, Agile Enterprise Administration, and even The Enterprise Unified Process to be illuminating).

 These challenges are cultural in nature, and thus difficult to overcome.
 Agilists and enterprise professionals need to respect one another and strive to learn more about what the other group is trying to accomplish.
 They must strive to work with one another and thus learn from each other.
+Furthermore, they must build a culture of shared commitment and responsibility to the organization.
 Not only is this possible it is highly desirable.

 In summary, DAD teams and more importantly DAD practitioners are enterprise aware.
 They recognize that enterprise aware strategies improve their ability to provide value to their stakeholders both within the scope of a solution as well as at the organizational level.
 To coin an environmental cliché: Disciplined agilists act locally and think globally.